Abhinav-26/Language-Translator-using-Google-API/README.md

 # How to use Application ?
 In terminal write : python3 translator.py

 If using IDLE then open translator.py file and run it.
+Supports.py contains the code by which you can see how many languages does google api supports and then short forms which can be used in application.